Prodigy-Hacking/ProdigyMathGameHacking/yamasMasterCheatMenu/Currentstatus.md

 Usability status:
-Unusable
+Usable

 Unusabale hacks:
-All
+All Text stuff, some others are also glitched

 Errors:
 Bookmarklet broken,
-No hacks work
+Half hacks dont work,
+Can only be pasted in once